 - Product B: $180,000 × 0.6 = $108,000

 - Product C: $210,000 × 0.6 = $126,000

 - Product D: $400,000 × 0.6 = $240,000

 Cost after split-off point

 Some products may require further processing after split-off point before they can be sold in the market.
 Such products may not have a market value at the split-off point.
-In such situations, the joint cost is allocated on the basis of a hypothetical market value at split-off point which is equal to the ultimate sales or market value of the product less processing cost after split-off point.
+In such situations, the joint cost is allocated on the basis of a hypothetical market value at split-off point which is equal to the ultimate sales or market value of the product less processing cost incurred on individual products after split-off point.

 Hypothetical market value at split-off point = Ultimate market value – Processing cost after split-off point

 The use of hypothetical market value for proration of joint cost among joint products is illustrated in example 2 below: